cmput301-w25/lab-02-dwlow/README.md

 ## References and Resources

-Used the setOnClickListener, setOnItemClickListener, notifyDataSetChange functions discussed in Lab H01.
+References: Used the setOnClickListener, setOnItemClickListener, notifyDataSetChange functions discussed in Lab H01.

 ## Verbal Collaboration